Why You Shouldn’t Default On A Business Loan (& How You Can Avoid It)

 What Happens If You Default On A Small Business Loan

-If you don’t get back on track, however, your loan will enter default status.
-It’s common for lenders to give you a two-week grace period before putting your loan into default; but again, it really depends on the lender.
-When your loan goes into default, it means the lender is assuming that you are not intending to continue making payments on your loan and they’ll begin taking the necessary steps to get their money back.
-This is where things get unpleasant.
-In all cases, expect your credit to take a hit.
+If you can’t get back on track, your business loan will enter default status.
+Most lenders will give you a two-week grace period, but this varies from lender to lender.
+Default status means the lender is assuming that you’re not intending to make your loan payments, and they’ll move forward with taking the necessary steps to get their money back.

 What To Do If You’re In Danger Of Defaulting